-Group B originally had no restrictions on car design, exterior or interior dimensions, material composition of chassis or bodywork, drivetrain layout, engine type or size, or power output, but these general rules applied;
+Group B originally had no restrictions on car design, exterior or interior dimensions, material composition of chassis or bodywork, drivetrain layout, engine type or displacement, or power output, but these general rules applied;

 - The cabin had to fit two seats side by side and could not be open roofed.

-- Respect a minimum race weight calculated via engine size (x 1.4 for forced induction – see list below).
+- Respect a minimum race weight calculated via engine displacement (x 1.4 for forced induction – see list below).

-- Run a maximum tire width combination calculated via engine size (x 1.4 for forced induction – see list below).
+- Run a maximum tire width combination calculated via engine displacement (x 1.4 for forced induction – see list below).

 - All of the rest was mostly free minus specific basic safety requirements.

 It is notable to mention that Group A & N had a minimum interior space requirement for homologation and if that figure wasn’t met the car was automatically transferred into Group B. This rule can be credited with the forceful Group B homologation of low-powered cars with high production numbers such as the Peugeot 504 Pickup and other supermini models that had very small cabins.

 CLASS SPECIFIC REGULATIONS